harvard-lil/h2o/README.md

 the bundles were last built, so pulling someone else's frontend change triggers a rebuild on your next run or test.

+The `prod` image runs `collectstatic` during the build, so the `web/static` it carries holds those bundles together with the files Django gathers from installed packages -- `admin/`, `rest_framework/`, `django_extensions/`, `css/`.
+WhiteNoise serves that directory, so a running container can answer for every static URL the app renders.

 ### Stop

 When you are finished, spin down Docker containers by running: